brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

 **Insights**

 The most common wait time is 6 months (27.0 weeks).
 But!
-We need to note that for the wait time, once it reaches 6 months, it stops counting any higher.
+We need to note that once the wait time reaches 6 months, it stops counting any higher.
 So, in reality, a book's wait time could be much longer, but it will be recorded on the website as '6 months'.

 This could very likely be skewing the value counts.
 However, this *does* tell us that a vast majority of the books have a wait time of *at least* 6 months.

 The second most common wait time is no wait time at all.
 Following those two extremes, the next most common wait times are 2 weeks and 3 weeks.
-This makes sense since the most common lengths a book goes on loan to a patron is 2 weeks and 3 weeks.
+This is consistent with the library's program since the most common lengths a book goes on loan to a patron is 2 weeks and 3 weeks.

 #### Wait Time as Copies Increase